SPRING: Mondays, 6:00 PM – 9:00 PM

 Gender and Cultural Studies at Simmons College, and holds a joint appointment in the departments of Women's and Gender Studies, and Philosophy.
 Trigilio specializes in oppression/liberation theories, including feminist and gender theories, race theories, sexuality theory, and queer theory and has a special interest in the intersection of theory and practice.

-Sabina E. Vaught is Associate Professor of Education, American Studies, and Women’s, Gender, and Sexuality Studies at Tufts University.
+Sabina E. Vaught is Associate Professor of Education, Women's, Gender, and Sexuality Studies, Director of Educational Studies, and Co-Interim Director of Africana Studies at Tufts University.
 Dr. Vaught's scholarship examines the institutional contexts and dynamics of race, gender, education, and power.
 Her research is grounded in Critical Race Theory and feminist theories.